 Chimney breasts and fireplaces

 Repair category 1

-Notes The fireplaces have been removed/covered over.
+Notes It is assumed that the stove has been installed in accordance with manufacturer's recommendations for fluing and ventilation and has always utilised the correct type of fuel.
+The appliance has not been tested by ourselves and is therefore presumed in full, safe working order.
+The flue should be regularly swept.
+Remaining fireplaces have been removed/covered over.
 It is assumed that the chimneys are adequately vented with the chimneys capped.
 Ventilators should be fitted to prevent the build-up of dampness within the chimney flue.